-The governing board will monitor the effectiveness of this policy and hold the headteacher to account for its implementation.
+The governing board will monitor the effectiveness of this policy and hold the ExecutivePrincipal and Head of School to account for its implementation.

 The governing board will also ensure that:

-The Principal is responsible for ensuring that this policy is adhered to, and that:
+The Executive Principal and Head of School are responsible for ensuring that this policy is adhered to, and that: